J.D. Davis Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 12th in MLB.
+- The Pirates pitching staff ranks 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Pirates have the 11th-ranked team ERA among all league pitching staffs (4.07).
+- The Pirates have the 10th-ranked team ERA across all league pitching staffs (4.01).

-- Pirates pitchers combine to surrender 52 home runs (one per game), the sixth-fewest in baseball.
+- Pirates pitchers combine to give up 52 home runs (one per game), the fourth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.